adamsilver/fdpb/03-Book-A-Flight.md

 First, users have to choose an origin and destination.
 That is, places to fly from and to.
 Without this information the service can't offer any flights.
 What's the best way of asking users for this information?

 As designers, we should try and use the features that are native to the browser.
-This is because, generally speaking, they are are familiar (due to convention) and fully accessible out of the box.
+This is because, generally speaking, they are familiar (due to convention) and fully accessible out of the box.
 They also require far less work to implement.

-Browsers have 4 native form controls: select boxes, radio buttons, search boxes and more recently, datalists.
-We'll analayse each of these first, followed by a deep-dive into implementating a custom solution from scratch.
+You'd be forgiven for thinking you were spoiled for choice when it comes to form controls: select boxes, radio buttons, text boxes and more recently, datalists.
+The choice is yours, expect it isn't.
+Not all of these options are up to the task.
+Let's look at some of the pros and cons for each.

-### Select box
+### Select boxes

-A select box hides choices behind a menu.
+Select boxes, also known as drop-down menus, hide choices behind a menu.
 Clicking the select box reveals the choices.
-Once a choice is selected and the menu collapses back to its original state.
+Once a choice is selected, the menu collapses back to its original state.

 Designers often use `select` boxes due to their space-saving qualities.
 What's particulary interesting though, is why we need to save space in the first place.
 Often an interface is crammed with features, normally to please stakeholders, not users.
 It's understandable then, that learning ways to hide discrete pieces of an interface has become a big part of a designer's toolkit.
 But design is about so much more than saving space.
 After all, if an interface really is crammed, then our job as designers is to declutter it.